 Days 8 – 10.
 Ongava Tented Camp, Ongava Game Reserve, Etosha National Park

 We then transfer to the final camp of our journey, Ongava Tented Camp adjacent to Etosha National Park, for the last three nights.

-The 30 000ha (74 129-acre) private Ongava Game Reserve is found on the southern boundary of Etosha National Park, which is Namibia’s premier wildlife destination; it provides an abundance of game viewing regardless of season.
-Photographic activities will comprise nature drives on Ongava Game Reserve itself as well as into the game-rich plains of adjoining Etosha National Park with its network of photographic-friendly waterholes, which always plays center stage to some sort of wildlife spectacle.
+The 30 000-hectare (74 129-acre) private Ongava Game Reserve is found on the southern boundary of Etosha National Park, which is Namibia’s premier wildlife destination; it provides an abundance of game viewing regardless of season.
+Photographic activities will comprise nature drives on Ongava Game Reserve itself as well as into the game-rich plains of adjoining Etosha National Park with its network of photography-friendly waterholes, which always plays center stage to some sort of wildlife spectacle.

-Ongava Game Reserve features almost all of the characteristic wildlife of the area, with plains game such as Springbok, Gemsbok, Blue Wildebeest, Plains Zebra, Waterbuck, Red Hartebeest, Southern Giraffe, Common Eland, and endemic ‘Black-faced‘ Impala, while Etosha itself has African Elephant and Black and White Rhinoceros to add to the list.
+Ongava Game Reserve features almost all of the characteristic wildlife of the area, with plains game such as Springbok, Gemsbok, Blue Wildebeest, Plains Zebra, Waterbuck, Red Hartebeest, Southern Giraffe, Common Eland, and the endemic Black-faced Impala, while Etosha itself has African Elephant and Black and White Rhinoceros to add to the list.
 In Etosha large herds of plains game concentrate around the waterholes (more so in the dry season), making for exciting wildlife viewing.
 Predators include Lion, Leopard (for the lucky), Spotted Hyaena, and Black-backed Jackal.

 We will stay in an intimate safari camp discreetly hidden on Ongava Game Reserve.
 Intense wildlife sightings in and around the camp are possible thanks to its popular waterhole.